crystaldevorg/check-translated-content-mdn/README.md

 # Check Translated Content MDN

-**CrystalDev is making an effort to translate MDN content to Brazilian Portuguese.
+**[https://crystaldev.org/](CrystalDev) is making an effort to translate MDN content to Brazilian Portuguese.
 This script is part of that effort.**

 This script checks the status of a list of URLs for translated content on MDN and updates a Notion page with the results.
 Every time the script runs, it will clear the current Notion page and update it with the updated results.